 What is a company anyway?

-From my decade in marketing, I’ve come to think of a company less as a sacred entity and more as an architecture that stabilises flows long enough to sell something.
+After a decade in marketing, I’ve come to think of a company less as a sacred entity and more as an architecture that stabilises flows long enough to sell something.

 Creativity: ideas, designs, code, stories, patents.